 Building fintech partnerships in Asia

 Asia is very interesting for regtech companies like Know Your Customer, according to Christensen.

 “It is very strongly regulated and the regulation is compatible with ours,” he points out.
 “English is also the language commonly used in Hong Kong and Singapore.
 When you put these things together, Asia is very interesting.
 We went to a trade show in Singapore last year, and then went to Hong Kong.
 Enterprise Ireland’s people are embedded in the fintech industry in Hong Kong, and they helped us with contacts, and came to customer meetings with us.”

 Christensen spent three months in the first half of 2018 on the Fintech Supercharger accelerator programme in Hong Kong.

 “It was sponsored by Liberty Investments and Standard Chartered and was very successful for us.
 We had our first Hong Kong customer within three months, despite the sales cycle normally taking much longer than that.
-This is Hong Kong’s first digital-only bank, Neat.hk.”
+This is Hong Kong’s provider of digital banking solutions, Neat.hk.”

 Asia presents significant opportunities for the company.

 “Being in Asia opens up a range of countries with fast-growing economies, while Hong Kong offers a gateway to China, the second largest and fastest-growing economy in the world.
 Hong Kong is the perfect place to be in our space because China’s main financial institutions are all expanding outside China.
 That means they are confronted by very a different set of rules.
 Regulations are very difficult in mainland China and Hong Kong is the place they come to first in order to get exposure to the global regulatory environment.
 We are perfectly placed to grow there.
 It will play a big role for us going forward.

 “We are also planning to expand into Europe”, he concludes.
 “We are looking at the German and French-speaking markets.
 Enterprise Ireland is being very helpful in connecting us with potential partners there.”